dannyadkins/cs244c-zero/README.md

 # cs244c-zero

-we’re reimplementing ZeRO stages 1–3 in pytorch and measuring the memory ↔ communication ↔ throughput tradeoff. the goal isn’t to clone deepspeed, it’s to get the core collectives right (all-reduce, reduce-scatter, all-gather) and run clean experiments.
+we’re reimplementing ZeRO stages 1–3 in pytorch and measuring the memory x communication x throughput tradeoff. the goal isn’t to clone deepspeed

 ## what we’re doing